telerik/kendo-ui-builder/docs/views/data-grid-form.md

 * Supports editing for the selected item.
 To enable the feature, either set the **Read-Only-to-Editing** mode, which is `true` by default, or use the data form as a detail view in read-only mode by selecting the **Read-Only** edit mode.
 * Supports error handling.
 * Allows you to set and edit its basic functionalities.
 For more information on the settings that are subject to modification, refer to the right-hand vertical toolbar (property grid) of the view.
 * Includes custom sections where you can add your own HTML.
-Each section is identified in the view design page with a placeholder which contains descriptive text.
+Each section is identified in the view design page by a placeholder which contains descriptive text.
     * Custom top HTML section&mdash;Located in the area above **Header Title**.
     * Custom middle HTML section&mdash;Located in the area below **Header Title** and above **Grid** and **Data Form**.
     * Custom bottom HTML section&mdash;Located in the area below **Grid** and **Data Form**.